Realistic Expectations for our Conventional Thyroid Appointments

 Sadly, a lot of the basic expectations listed above don’t happen at our conventional medical appointments, to the detriment of thyroid patients far and wide.
 As patients, we have to remember: It's not because the doctors are bad people.
 It's because the current healthcare system is broken.
 The doctors are (usually) not the villains in this story.
 The healthcare system IS.

-Here in the United States, what we have is actually a sick-care system, which is necessary, needed, and in many ways, amazingly effective at things like keeping people alive.
-It also fails miserably at helping us stay healthy and preventing disease, as many dreadful health statistics show.
+Here in the United States, what we have is actually a sick-care system, which is necessary, needed, and, in many ways, amazingly effective at things like keeping people alive.
+It also fails miserably at helping us stay healthy and preventing disease, as our dreadful health statistics show.

 As thyroid patients, we are too often denied the testing we need, the medication options we deserve, and the diet and lifestyle advice we want so that we can feel well and thrive.
 What is taught in medical school is that TSH testing and levothyroxine are all that's needed.
 This approach may work for some, but it does not work for ALL.